-- When the crust combines with the uppermost part of the mantle, it forms lithosphere.
+- When the crust is merged with the uppermost part of the mantle, it forms lithosphere.
 The lithosphere is divided into a number of pieces called tectonic plates.
 Majority of earthquakes take place along boundaries of tectonic plates.

 - Tectonic plates are attached with one another like pieces of a jigsaw puzzle.
 At times, one of the plates makes an effort to slip over the adjacent plate and like so the strain develops.
-The process in which one plate glides over another eventually results in producing seismic waves and so it brings about an earthquake.
+This process in which one plate glides over another eventually results in producing seismic waves.
 This type of an earthquake is known as interplate earthquake.

 - Almost 90 percent of the total seismic energy is released through interplate earthquakes.

-- When earthquake occurs within the rocks of the crust, it emits energy in the form of waves.
+- When earthquake occurs within rocks of the Earth’s crust, it emits energy in the form of waves.
 The frequency of these waves is low as they pass through three layers of the earth (The Crust, The Mantle and The Core).
-These waves are called Seismic Waves.
+These waves are called seismic waves.
 It is only because of these waves that we get to know that earth’s interior is composed of three layers.